Last updated 19/05/2023

 We keep saying that DevOps is a culture.
 But what does that mean?

 Jenkins is a free and open-source automation server that helps to automate the parts of software development related to building, testing, and deploying, facilitating continuous integration and continuous delivery.
-It is a server-based system that runs in servlet containers such as Apache Tomcat.
-It supports version control tools, including AccuRev, CVS, Subversion, Git, Mercurial, Perforce, ClearCase and RTC, and can execute Apache Ant, Apache Maven, and sbt based projects as well as arbitrary shell scripts and Windows batch commands.
+In fact, it is the best DevOps Testing tool you can ever find!
+Jenkins is a server-based system that runs in servlet containers such as Apache Tomcat.
+It supports version control tools, including AccuRev, CVS, Subversion, Git, Mercurial, Perforce, ClearCase, and RTC, and can execute Apache Ant, Apache Maven, and sbt based projects as well as arbitrary shell scripts and Windows batch commands.
 The creator of Jenkins is Kohsuke Kawaguchi.
 Also, as a cherry on top, Jenkins is free software too!

-Created by Linus Torvalds in 2005 for the development of Linux Kernel, Git has become one of the most adored DevOps tools across the globe over the years.
+This one is the oldest, yet the most efficient DevOps monitoring tool.
+Created by Linus Torvalds in 2005 for the development of the Linux Kernel, Git has become one of the most adored DevOps tools across the globe over the years.
 Git is a distributed version control system for tracking changes in source code during software development.
 It is designed for coordinating work among programmers, but it can be used to track changes in any set of files.
 Its goals include speed, data integrity, and support for distributed, non-linear workflows.

 Among all the DevOps tools, Kubernetes is the most talked-about one till this year.
 Kubernetes is an open-source container orchestration system for automating application deployment, scaling, and management.
 It was originally designed by Google and is now maintained by the Cloud Native Computing Foundation.
 It aims to provide a "platform for automating deployment, scaling, and operations of application containers across clusters of hosts".
 It works with a range of container tools, including Docker.
 Many cloud services offer a Kubernetes-based platform or infrastructure as a service (PaaS or IaaS) on which Kubernetes can be deployed as a platform-providing service.
 Many vendors also provide their own branded Kubernetes distributions.